 To get only keywords related to “camping” in our results, click on the ‘Keyword options’ box in the search customization section and enable ‘Only show ideas closely related to my search terms’ then click Save to update your settings …

-(Narrow your list to keywords related to your search terms)
+(Narrow your search to keywords closely related to your search terms)

-Click on the ‘Get ideas’ button to begin your search …
+Click on the ‘Get ideas’ button to begin your keyword search …

 The tool will return a list of keyword results …

 Note: Don’t waste time sorting through your keyword list.
 All you want to do right now is build as big a list of keywords as possible.

 Find the ‘Add all’ button and click on it to add the keyword results to your plan …

 (Add All Keywords To Your Plan)